kdu/jacobi-G-unitary-matlab/README.md

 It also  the preprint.

 ## Prerequisites
+ * The code was tested on MATLAB R2019b, but should run on previous versions.
-[TensorLab v.3.0](https://www.tensorlab.net) should be installed and should be on the MATLAB path.
+ * [Manopt](https://www.manopt.org/) should be installed and should be on the MATLAB path.